5 tips for keeping mold out of your washer

 7. Last, leave the door to your washer open to allow air circulation to dry out any parts you missed.
 Doing this monthly will help prevent mold growth.

 Once, you've cleaned your washer, it's time to move on to the rest of your house.
-Start with the bathroom -- here's how to clean your showerhead, simple one-hour science hack for degunking, and how to unclog a toilet without a plunger.
+Start with the bathroom: Here's how to clean your showerhead, a simple one-hour science hack for degunking -- and how to unclog a toilet without a plunger.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.